2key/contracts/contracts.md

 In the case, of crowdsales, there are sub classes (see below) that do not require a transfer of assets to us.

-Influencers and converters are to be whitelisted
+Influencers and converters are to be whitelisted.

+Upon being notified on conversion, the payout is transferred to the contractor, the moderator receives its fee, and the campaign assigns rewards.

 ### Assets Promoted in Campaign

-A campaign is a TimedComposableAssetFactory.
+A campaign is a ComposableAssetFactory.
 As such, we first add assets to it, either Fungible or NonFungible.

 We add functions for pricing: